cossacklabs/product-docs/acra/security-controls/tokenization/_index.md

 Two components can provide tokenization functionality:

-* AcraServer — transparent tokenization for `INSERT` and `UPDATE` queries, transparent de-tokenization for `SELECT` queries, with per column configuration.
+* AcraServer — transparent tokenization for `INSERT` and `UPDATE` queries, transparent detokenization for `SELECT` queries, with per column configuration.
 * AcraTranslator — provides gRPC and HTTP API for tokenization.

 {{< hint warning >}}